TRANSITION OF THE MASTER OF SCIENCE PROGRAM TO A PRACTICE-ORIENTED DOCTORAL DEGREE PROGRAM

 The faculty members for this program have earned doctorate or master’s degrees.
 Faculty are selected for their combination of educational and professional experience and expertise.

-Applicants seeking admission to this program must meet the admission requirements for Saint Mary’s University of Minnesota Schools of Graduate and Professional Programs and for the Master of Science or Doctorate of Nurse Practice in Nurse Anesthesia Program.
+Applicants seeking admission to this program must meet the admission requirements for Saint Mary’s University of Minnesota Schools of Graduate and Professional Programs and for the Master of Science in Nurse Anesthesia Program.
 In addition to University admission requirements, applicants must have:

 - Completed an appropriate baccalaureate degree from a regionally accredited institution.
 Degrees must be completed and final transcripts must be submitted by the June 1 deadline.
 Appropriate degrees include the areas of nursing, biophysical, biological or behavioral sciences.